LabVIEW-DCAF/Documentation/Trunk/Getting Started Material/Hands On/Hands-On_2/DCAF_Hands_On_2.md

 Before creating a DCAF Static module there is an important checklist to cover:

-1. Is there a module that already covers this functionality
+- Is there a module that already covers this functionality?
-2. Is this a static or a dynamic module
+- Is this a static or a dynamic module?
-3. What are the inputs and outputs to my module.
+- What inputs or outputs my module needs?

 In each exercise will go through this checklist during the module definition, and a more on how to define DCAF modules can be found in the DCAF developer guide in section 4.